The mini variant table and an example

 Mini-variant table

 Here, VLDLR gene variants (biallelic) is #1, with severity 5.
-Clicking that, a button “Show the 1 VLDLR variant” appears, and clicking it shows a mini variant table.
+Clicking on that activates a green button “Show the 1 VLDLR variant”.

-- Color: In the mini variant table, affected individuals are named in red.
+• Color: In the mini variant table, affected individuals are named in red.

-- Visible information: Each line has a variant with sequence annotation (with ClinVar link), chromosomal position (with UCSC Genome Browser graph link and with genome assembly specified), effect, and zygosity in each individual (with names derived from the variant table).
+• Visible information: Each line has a variant with sequence annotation (with ClinVar link), chromosomal position (with UCSC Genome Browser graph link and with genome assembly specified), effect, and zygosity in each individual (with names derived from the variant table).

-- Hover: Hover over a zygosity to get depth and quality scores for that individual.
-The basis for the severity is explained; such explanations can include functional and conservation scores, homoshares information, and other relevant details, such as high-frequency or excessive de novo variants in the variant table.
+• Severity details: The basis for the severity is explained below the orange part of the mini variant table.
+Such explanations can include functional and conservation scores, homoshares information, and other relevant details, such as high-frequency or excessive de novo variants in the variant table.

 Variants with frequency above disease incidence (e.g., ALMS1)

 Explore variants for other genes and you will see some with blue shading, indicating a variant that seems too frequent given the incidence of the disease.
-The type of frequency data has descriptors derived from the variant table.